 Computer Science teaches pupils about how digital systems work, how they are designed and programmed, and the fundamental principles of information and computation.
-Pupils are inspired to use these to analyse and evaluate digital errors and use their knowledge to problems solve.

 Digital Literacy teaches pupils to find, organise, evaluate and create information using digital technology.
 Digital Literacy is the ability to use computer systems confidently and effectively, including: